Committee of Union and Progress: Cementing ties with Germany

-After this act of aggression against his country, Sazonov submitted an ultimatum to the Sublime Porte demanding that the Empire intern all of the German military and naval officers in their service; after its rejection Russia declared war on 2 November 1914.
+After this act of aggression against his country, Russia declared war on Turkey on 2 November 1914.
 The triumvirate called a special session of the Central Committee to explain that the time for the empire to enter the war had now come, and defined the war aim as: "the destruction of our Muscovite enemy [Russia] in order to obtain thereby a natural frontier to our empire, which should include and unite all the branches of our race".
-This meeting caused a crisis in cabinet and the resignation of Unionist ministers opposed to the war, including the Minister of Finance Cavid.
+This meeting caused a cabinet crisis as half the cabinet of Unionist dove ministers resigned, including the Minister of Finance Cavid.
 On 5 November, Britain and France declared war on the Empire.
-On 11 November 1914, Mehmed V, declared war on Russia, Britain, and France.
+On 11 November 1914, Mehmed V declared war on Russia, Britain, and France.
 Later that month, in his capacity as Caliph of all Muslims, he issued a declaration of jihad against the Entente ordering all Muslims everywhere in the world to fight for the destruction of those nations.

 With the expectation that the new war would free the Empire of its constraints on its sovereignty by the great powers, Talât went ahead with accomplishing major goals of the CUP; unilaterally abolishing the centuries-old Capitulations, prohibiting foreign postal services, terminating Lebanon's autonomy, and suspending the reform package for the Eastern Anatolian provinces that was in effect for just seven months.
 This unilateral action prompted a joyous rally in Sultanahmet Square.